 - Ebooks, webinars, checklists, and other free content offers

 The kind of content you create for your website depends entirely on the kind of business that you operate.
 For example, in the case of a college or university, in addition to the above, you can (and should) include content that prospective students would expect to find as they consider your school.
 Brochures detailing student life, program information for various majors and fields of study, example class schedules, faculty directories, etc. are all good types of content to consider.

 How content drives conversion of visitors into students.

 Content is critical to inbound marketing for higher education for a couple of reasons.
 First of all, it attracts visitors to your website.
 And if it is successful, it will convert those visitors into actual enrolled students.

 Having a hard time visualizing the job that content performs?
 Let’s walk through how each type of content can help work towards converting your website visitors into customers.

 Blog posts draw visitors to your website through organic search when your blog post answers a question that they are searching for.
 Once the visitor is on your blog, other content like additional blog posts, videos, images, etc. help to build trust and establish a relationship with your potential student.
 While it’s important that this content is targeted to specific keywords important to your university, what is more important is that the content is valuable.
-By meeting your potential students where they are in their journey and answering their question, you can enact tremendous influence over their future actions.
+By meeting your potential students where they are in their journey and answering their questions, you can enact tremendous influence over their future actions.

 Then, basic information on your website (homepage, FAQs, directions, information about your academic programs) help your website visitors evaluate your college or university as a potential place for them to study.